skmorgane/biodiversity-course/schedule.md

          * Readings: [An update on Wallace's zoogeographic regions of the World](https://doi.org/10.1126/science.1228282)
          * Readings:

-* November 15: Global Invasive Species Diversity Patterns
+* November 15:
-    * Discussion:
-         * Readings:
-    * Class Activity: Group Projects
+    * No readings.
+In-Class Project Time.

 * November 17: Hotspots and Endemism
     * Readings: